 Units with bedbug infestations must be treated by a licensed exterminator.
-CMHA must see a copy of the results and treatment plan.
-If CMHA does not receive a copy of the treatment plan, the unit will be placed under abatement.
+CMHA must see a copy of the results and treatment planthat will eradicate the infestation within 60 days.
+If CMHA does not receive a copy of the treatment planby a licensed professional exterminator, the unit will be placed under abatement.
 The tenant must comply with the treatment plan or they will be proposed for termination.
 The owner's HAP will be abated if this policy is not adhered to.

 - Owners will be responsible for pest control in apartments and duplexes. - Tenants are responsible for pest control in Houses and Mobile Homes if explicitly specified in the lease agreement.
+This does not include rodent control.